Weather-related fatalities in the United States

 Weather-related fatalities in the United States may be caused by extreme temperatures, such as abnormal heat or cold, flooding, lightning, tornado, hurricane, wind, rip currents, and others.
 The National Weather Service compiles statistics on weather-related fatalities and publishes reports every year.
 In 2016, flooding was the number-one cause of weather-related fatalities, but over a 30-year period, on average, extreme heat is the deadliest form of weather.

-Weather-related deaths

-This table represents a 6-year period and only a select type of recorded weather events.
+The table at right represents a 6-year period and only a select type of recorded weather events.
 The data was tabulated by running searches on the specified weather events recorded with at least 1 fatality.
 The yearly timeframes were selected to cover January 1 to December 31 of each year for each event type.

-This table does not provide a comprehensive total of all weather-related events.
-Also, this is not necessarily a weather event severity comparison, but is more of an indicator of frequency of fatal occurrences for some events.
-However, the unexpected leader of fatalities comes from the temperature extremes category.
-That category includes heat waves as well as cold extremes.
+The table does not provide a comprehensive total of all weather-related events.
+It is not necessarily a weather event severity comparison, but is more of an indicator of frequency of fatal occurrences for some events.
+The leading cause of fatalities is in temperature extremes category, which includes heat waves as well as cold extremes.